 An effective website shares common goals with its users – and makes it simple for those goals to be achieved.
 (Possible goals include a sale, a donation, or simply the delivery of information).
 The goal is what the user wants and it’s the reason for the website’s existence.

 Good website design transforms the user experience into something positive, making goal completion easy and pleasurable.
+This is especially important in specialized fields like web design for higher education, where a well-structured site can significantly enhance student recruitment, engagement, and access to important resources.

 Search engines seek to identify websites offering good content and user experience.
 So design is a vital component of SEO strategy.
 In fact, incorporating SEO best practices into your website’s design is crucial to ensure your site is easily accessible, user-friendly, and optimized for search engines.
 To learn more, check out the article on the importance of SEO in web design.